kadena-io/pact/docs/en/pact-reference.md

 ### Declaring models in an interface

-Formal verification is implemented at multiple levels within an interface in order to provide an extra level of security.
+[Formal verification](pact-properties.html) is implemented at multiple levels within an interface in order to provide an extra level of security.
 Models may be declared either within the body of the interface or at the function level in the same way that one would declare them in a module, with the exception that not all models are applicable to an interface.
 Indeed, since there is no abstract notion of tables for interfaces, abstract table invariants cannot be declared.
 However, if an interface imports table schema and types from a module via the `use` keyword, then the interface can define body and function models that apply directly to the concrete table type.
 Otherwise, all properties are candidates for declaration in an interface.

-When models are declared in an interface, they are appeneded to the list of models present in the implementing module at the level in which they were declared: body-level models are appended to body-level models, and function-level models are appended to function-level models.
-This allows users to extend the constraints of an interface with models applicable to their specific business and implementation needs.
+When models are declared in an interface, they are appeneded to the list of models present in the implementing module at the level of declaration: body-level models are appended to body-level models, and function-level models are appended to function-level models.
+This allows users to extend the constraints of an interface with models applicable to specific business logic and implementation.

-Declaring models shares the same syntax as is one in modules:
+Declaring models shares the same syntax with modules:

 #### Example: declaring models, tables, and importing modules in an interface